 - A death in the immediate family

-- Serious injury or illness of a student or a member of the immediate family

 - Personal emergency

 - Economic hardship

 - Military training or obligations

 Additionally, the University reserves the right to require third-party documentation to support any of the reasons listed above.
 Special circumstances that are not included on the list above will be reviewed on a case-by-case basis.
 The Academic Dean also retains the right to require the student's attendance at an Academic Standards Committee meeting to discuss their appeal.